-Unlike many other African countries, Namibia is an all year destination.
-The dry season is best for game viewing whereas the wetter (green) season is better for scenery, bird watching and general photography.
+Unlike many other African countries, Namibia is a great all year destination.
+The months in the dry season are the best time for game viewing whereas the wetter (green) season is better for scenery, bird watching and general photography.

 Wildlife and game viewing: Animals, especially in Etosha, tend to spread out and not gather at the waterholes.
 However, this does not mean that one does not see animals.
 Many of the plains game like springbok and zebra, give birth during this time so lots of young to be seen.
 Animals like the lions, leopard and others stay in their territories and do not move away.

 Desert and landscapes: This period is the best time to visit the Namib Desert with its green grasses, open and clear skies with some beautiful cloud formations.

 Photography: This is an excellent time in the desert for the Namibia landscapes, beautiful colours as well as ethnic people.